 Elevation: 5,334 ft

-Climbing and access information for this P2K peak is found on page 60.
+Climbing and access information for this peak is on Page 60 of the book.

-By my count there are 44 Idaho summits that incorporate the word “Bald” in their name and 10 peaks named Bald Mountain.
-This one does not really have any features that make it stand out in this crowded field and as I note in the book, a road reaches the summit of this fire lookout site.
-Nevertheless it has a couple of claims to fame.
-First, it is one of the 100 Idaho peaks with greater than 2,000 feet of Prominence.
-Second, it is both the highest point in the Hoodoo subrange of the Clearwatrer Mountains and the highest point in Latah County.
-You can reach the summit via a long hiking route through a few clearcuts and some rather impressive forest.
+By my count, there are 44 Idaho summits that incorporate the word “Bald” into their name and 10 peaks named Bald Mountain.
+This one does not really have any features that make it stand out in this crowded field and, as I note in the book, a road reaches the summit of this fire lookout site.
+Nevertheless, it has a couple of claims to fame.
+First, it is one of the 100 Idaho peaks with more than 2,000 feet of prominence.
+Second, it is both the highest point in the Hoodoo Subrange of the Clearwatrer Mountains and the highest point in Latah County.
+You can reach the summit via a long hiking route through a few clear-cuts and some rather impressive forest.

 Bald Mountain Lookout was built in 1956 and was used as a fire lookout until 1984.
 The lookout is available to rent from early July through Mid-October.
-The peak is one of the highest peak in the Hoodoo Mountains, and it’s heavily forested with a mix of larch, red cedar, hemlock, western white pine, Douglas fir and Engelmann spruce.
+The peak is one of the highest peaks in the Hoodoo Mountains.
+It is heavily forested with a mix of larch, red cedar, hemlock, western white pine, Douglas fir and Engelmann spruce.